sedos-project/organization/docs/data_requirements/input_data.md

 Parameter names (to specify technologies, constraints or techno-economic values) can basically be chosen freely.
 However, it is of utmost importance that every parameter name is linked to a suitable ontological concept via the metadata to enable its clear interpretation.
+<br> In case you cannot find a suitable ontology concept (e.g. because it's not in the ontology yet), please make sure
+your chosen parameter name is clear and common in the domain.
+In this case avoid acronyms.

 For more background information regarding for linking parameter names and ontology concepts, using OEM, see [here](ontology.md#Ontological-annotation-of-data).